-As we approach the end of a very unique academic year, this is an excellent time to reflect and set goals for the rest of 2020.
+As we approach the start of a very unique academic year, this is an excellent time to reflect and set goals for the year ahead.
 By implementing a teacher improvement plan centred on critical skills development and wellbeing, you can support your staff in two crucial focus areas for the post-COVID school.

 The day-to-day school environment is very different from the one we stepped out of in March.
-Up to 95% of UK teachers are anxious about the Government’s plans to reopen more schools; and 91% are not confident about the current measures in place to protect their health, as well as students’ health and safety.
+Nine out of ten teachers (91%) are not confident about the current measures in place to protect their health, as well as students’ health and safety.

 Despite this stress and uncertainty, the post-COVID teaching environment also offers plenty of potential for growth, and the opportunity to empower your staff as they return to school.
 Trends are shifting towards a more skills-based workforce, and going forward, teacher career progression in the UK will be driven by the ability to adapt and upskill.

 The role of soft skills in the post-COVID workplace

 Soft skills are one of the biggest emerging workplace trends.
 In fact, 92% of managers say they matter “as much or more” than hard skills.
 Many of the natural skills teachers use daily, like communication, adaptability and relationship-building, already form a strong foundation.
 As schools begin to navigate an uncertain return, expanding on these will be more vital than ever.

 These are the top five soft skills in demand for 2020:

 Here are five areas for self-improvement at work to focus on in the next few months, to help take your teachers’ soft skills to the next level.